Big Bash League: Teams

+A single team must have a squad of 18 players, with more allowed to be signed to the team.
+This squad including a minimum of two rookie contracts.
+Teams must also sign at least two international players, picked through a draft.
+Each team can also sign replacement players, in the instance that players from their original 18-player squad are unavailable.
+Though there is no limit on Australian replacement players, there is a maximum of two overseas replacement players.

+Starting, from the 2023–24 season onwards, teams are allowed to sign up to two marquee supplementary players who would not count as part of their regular 18-player squad.
+These players must be signed to the Australia national cricket team.
+Additionally, teams are allowed to pre-sign one international player prior to the draft.

 Rivalries

 Throughout the history of the tournament rivalries have been formed by competition between teams and by teams being in the same city.
+The Melbourne Derby and Sydney Derby matches are some of the most heavily attended matches during the league and are widely anticipated by the fans.

 Sydney Smash

-The Sydney Smash is a game between the Sydney based teams, the Sydney Sixers and Sydney Thunder.
+The Sydney Smash is a game between the Sydney-based teams, the Sydney Sixers and Sydney Thunder.
 This rivalry was started in the inaugural season due to both teams being from Sydney and being made up of New South Wales cricket team players.
 The Sixers have won 16 times to the Thunder's 7 but the game still attracts a large crowd for every game.

 Melbourne Derby

-The Melbourne Derby takes place between the two Melbourne based teams, the Melbourne Renegades and the Melbourne Stars.
-This derby is similar in nature to the Sydney Smash as the cores of both teams come from the Victoria cricket team and has been happening since the inaugural season of the competition.
+The Melbourne Derby took place between the two Melbourne based teams, the Melbourne Renegades and the Melbourne Stars until 2026.
+This derby was similar in nature to the Sydney Smash as the cores of both teams come from the Victoria cricket team and happened since the inaugural season of the competition until BBL15.
 In BBL05 the game drew the largest crowd for a Big Bash game with 80,883 fans attending the game at the MCG.
+In 2026, it was announced that Cricket Victoria intends to merge the two teams into one identity, effectively ending the rivalry.
+Two weeks later, after pushback from other state associations, this move was reversed and the two teams will continue to play as separate entities.

-Perth Scorchers - Sydney Sixers
+Perth Scorchers – Sydney Sixers

-The Scorchers/Sixers rivalry has developed over the competition's 12 seasons due to their unparalleled success.
-The Scorchers have won the title five times and Sixers have claimed the trophy three times.
+The Scorchers/Sixers rivalry has developed over the competition's 15 seasons due to their unparalleled success.
+The Scorchers have won the title six times and Sixers have claimed the trophy three times.
 The Scorchers and the Sixers have both been runners up three times.
-They've met in the final on five occasions.
-The Scorchers have won three of those encounters and the Sixers two.
+They've met in the final on six occasions.
+The Scorchers have won four of those encounters and the Sixers two.

-Tournament season and results
+Seasons and results

-Perth Scorchers have won five titles and Sydney Sixers three.
-Both of these teams have won the title in consecutive seasons.

-The Scorchers have reached the final of the tournament eight times.
-Out of the eight teams in the tournament, everyone but the Melbourne Stars have won the title at least once.

-The WACA Ground has hosted the final on four occasions, the most of any venue.